kobus-v-schoor/entelect-2020/README.md

   able to train while waiting for the opponent without timing out, the very low number of samples made for very poor models (most of the time only predicting one move)
+* For some reason, whenever decelerating was allowed, every now and then the car would go and stop right before the opponent and just stop, blocking the other player and stopping the game.
+I couldn't get this eliminated even with score penalties for stopping.
+Decelerating thus had to be disabled as a valid move

 ## Improvements to make in the next phase